craffer/random-episodes/README.md

 # Random Episode Generator

-The Random Episode Generator is a web app for combatting boredom through your favorite TV shows.
+The Random Episode Generator is a web app for combating boredom through your favorite TV shows.

 ## Installation